nuxeo/marketplace-elasticsearch/README.md

         <appender-ref ref="ELASTIC" />
       </category>

-The `elastic.log` will contains all the requests done by Nuxeo to Elasticsearch including the `curl` command ready to be copy/paste in a term.
+The `elastic.log` will contain all the requests done by Nuxeo to Elasticsearch including the `curl` command ready to be copied/pasted in a term.

-If you run in default embedded mode you need to enable the HTTP access to perform request, just add `elasticsearch.httpEnabled=true` on your `nuxeo.conf`.
+If you run in default embedded mode you need to enable the HTTP access to perform request, just add `elasticsearch.httpEnabled=true` in your `nuxeo.conf`.

 ## Limitations